mayeaux/icecream-streaming/README.md

 Thanks to D Sharon Pruitt for the picture of the ice cream cone (https://commons.wikimedia.org/wiki/File:Ice_cream_cone.jpg).

 Thanks to [GiMaWolf](https://commons.wikimedia.org/w/index.php?title=User:GiMaWolf&action=edit&redlink=1) for the clipboard icon (https://commons.wikimedia.org/wiki/File:Clipboard_Pictogram.svg)

+## License

+What's with the Facebook license?
+Yeah, I know.
+Even though this project has *nothing* to do with Facebook and I hate the company, it is a derivative of [some code published to help people stream to Facebook](https://github.com/fbsamples/Canvas-Streaming-Example) which sadly was released under this license.
+Until I figure out a better alternative, I'm including the license with the project.